-The Afghanistan Music Unit and the ACAA are inviting members of the public to the Nowruz 1392 (New Year) celebration, which is being held in the Great Hall, Goldsmiths on Wednesday March 20th.
+The Afghanistan Music Unit and the ACAA are inviting members of the public to the Nowruz 1393 (New Year) celebration, which is being held in The Great Hall, Goldsmiths, on Thursday 20 March 2014.
 The day will include the displaying of Haft Sin, or the seven "S's", plus music performances and poetry readings.

 Go here for more information